cvs-health/testilo/README.md

 - creates a _summary report_, an object containing three properties: an ID, a description (here `'divisions'`), and the array of summaries.
 - writes the summary report in JSON format to the `summarized` subdirectory of the `REPORTDIR` directory, using the ID as the base of the file name.

+#### Summary reports

+A summary report serves as a necessary input to the `compare` and `track` modules described below.
+When a user invokes the `compare` module, a summary report is produced.
+A module can create a summary report by invoking `compare` multiple times on different scored reports, assembling the resulting summaries into an array, and creating an object like the one the `call` module creates for a user.

 ### Comparison

 If you use Testilo to perform a battery of tests on multiple targets, you may want a single report that compares the total scores received by the targets.
 Testilo can produce such a _comparison_.

 The `compare` module compares the scores in a summary report.
-Its `compare()` function takes two arguments:
+The `compare()` function of the `compare` module takes two arguments:
 - a comparison function
 - a summary report